Christopher Hurst (cricketer): Cricket career

 Hurst was a right-handed middle-order batsman and an occasional bowler, and although he took some time to establish himself as a cricketer at Oxford University Cricket Club, he played in the University Match against Cambridge University from 1907 to 1909, captaining the Oxford team in his final year.
 He also played hockey for the University and, from 1908, he played occasional matches for Kent County Cricket Club.

 Hurst played in a total of 19 first-class matches for the county team between 1908 and 1927 and was awarded his county cap in 1908.
 He also appeared in matches for the Gentlemen of England, MCC, Free Foresters and other amateur teams.
-His main period of significant cricketing success came in 1922, when in five games for Kent, the most he played in any single season, he scored the only three centuries of his career, the highest being an innings of 124 made in two hours with 14 fours, made against Lancashire.
+His main period of significant cricketing success came in 1922, when in five games for Kent, the most he played in any single season, he scored the only three centuries of his career, the highest being an innings of 124 in two hours with 14 fours, made against Lancashire.
 Hurst led the Kent batting averages in 1922 with an average of 76.07.
 He played four matches in 1923, two in 1924 and his final two first-class matches in 1927 for the county.